 Windship Boyd is a dancer who has been teaching, performing and (especially) learning in West Africa since 2005.
 She has choreographed for dancers in Senegal and Burkina Faso and has hosted trips Guinea Conakry with Sory Diabaté to learn more about that culture and art.

 A Nashville native, Michal Christian danced with The Centennial Youth Ballet under the direction of Kathleen Callaghan.
 Michal earned a B.A in Dance from Belhaven University and a Pilates mat Certification through the Physical Mind Institute of New York.
-Since graduation in 2010, she has pursued a number of performance opportunities with regional companies in Jackson, Mississippi, Jerusalem, Israel, and with Fort Worth’s Ballet Concerto, where she professionally danced and taught for the past three years.
-In summer 2013, Michal relocated back to Nashville to be closer to family and to teach master classes with The Centennial Youth Ballet and other regional studios and joined School of Nashville Ballet.
+Since graduation in 2010, she has pursued a number of performance opportunities with regional companies in Jackson, Mississippi, Jerusalem, Israel, and with Fort Worth’s Ballet Concerto, where she danced professionally for three years.
+In 2013 Michal relocated back to Nashville and assumed a full-time teaching position with The School of Nashville Ballet.
 Currently Michal is pursuing her master’s degree in Organizational Leadership and Communication from Belmont University.
 She currently works at Belmont, is pursuing her Pilates reformer certification and enjoys instructing in Centennial’s elementary division part-time.